Problems with SDA "Truth" about Babylon and the Harlot

 5. Do the "seven mountains" represent seven world powers throughout history?

 The SDA scenario of world powers existing over many long centuries of history is refuted in the first chapter of Revelation, which says the events written therein must "shortly" come to pass.
 Furthermore, the seven mountains are said to represent "seven kings" not "seven empires" (Rev. 17:10).
 These "kings" are easily identifiable.
-Knowing that Revelation was written around 65 AD, we can identify the seven kings according to Rev. 17:10:
+Knowing that Revelation was written around 65 AD, the seven kings can be easily identified according to Revelation 17:10:

 "One is", the sixth Caesar, was reigning when John wrote Revelation: